This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Work Place Based Assessments (WPBAs)

-The College-based on line system has worked well, and will continue in use.
+The College-based online system (Portfolio Online) has generally worked well, and continues to be used.
 You are responsible for ensuring that your portfolio contains an appropriate spread of WPBAs aligned with competencies.
-Please discuss this in supervision with your consultant to ensure that these are undertaken at appropriate points in your training and remind your supervisor if there are assessments which need approval.
+Please discuss this in supervision with your psychiatric supervisor to ensure that these are undertaken at appropriate points in your training and remind your supervisor if there are assessments which need approval.